 Tag people in a collaborative project and edit notes simultaneously with any member of your team.
 It's no wonder Notion's categorized as one of the “pros” in the note-taking app department.

 8. Zoho Notebook

 Level up your organizing skills with this note taking app.
-It offers several ways of capturing your brainwaves.
+Zoho Notebook offers several ways of capturing your brainwaves.

 You can record class lectures.
-The app allows you to create handwritten diagrams and notes during meetings and digitize them for easier storage and access.
+The app allows you to create handwritten diagrams and notes during meetings and digitize these notes easier storage and access.

 This app is great for taking down notes in class.
-Not only does it allow for handwritten note-taking, the app allows you to overlay a recording of the lecture as you take notes.
+Not only does it allow for handwritten note-taking, but the Notability app also allows you to overlay a recording of the lecture as you take notes.

 The same features can be applied in the boardroom for capturing essential details of a meeting.

 10. Dropbox Paper